 As part of the Orchards Shopping Centre head-lease purchase, the authority entered into £13m of borrowing with other local authorities at various rates and maturity dates.
 This strategy was agreed by the Audit Committee and the actual loans were described in the papers received by Audit Committee in January 2017 http://mid-sussex.cmis.uk.com/midsussex/MeetingsCalendar/tabid/70/ctl/ViewMeetingPublic/mid/397/Meeting/1752/Committee/29/Default.aspx

-The intention is that these loans are repaid from a sizeable capital receipt arising from the sale of land during 2017/18.
+The intention is that the outstanding loans are repaid from capital receipts arising from the sale of land during 2018/19 or refinanced over the short term if receipts are not available.

 9. Provisions

 NNDR Provision for Appeals